OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

 ### Building the Circuit

-Plug the Oled Expansion into the Expansion Dock.
+Plug the OLED Expansion into the Expansion Dock.

 #### Writing the Code